 How Wine and Beer Help Your Heart

 Now, this information isn’t entirely new.
 We’ve all heard rumbles about how red wine—in moderation—is good for your heart.
-So what’s exciting about this research out of Cambridge and University College London (UCL)?
+So what’s exciting about that?
+Researchers from Cambridge and University College London (UCL)?

 For one thing, the researchers are giving us updated quantities.
 Now, they recommend drinking about 1.5 bottles of wine each week, or seven beers.
 But that’s not all the research suggests.
 As it turns out, drinking moderate amounts of alcohol is actually better than not drinking at all.